 Happiness Isn’t Found in Things

 Probably one of the hardest things in life to achieve is to be in the flow of life, where we are not attached to anything.
 We accept that people, jobs, friendships, and lovers come in and out of our lives at different stages.
-Trying to hold on to these things makes us feel powerless and confused and that is because we are not meant to cling to things.
+Trying to hold on to these things makes us feel powerless and that is because we are not meant to cling to things.

 Have you heard the saying you are whole and complete on your own?
 Much harder to believe though, isn’t it?